Total Hip Replacement in NYC & Stamford, CT

 We typically use uncemented cups and stems with a special coating that allows your bone to grow onto or into the implant.
 This integration helps your bone and the implant share the load of your body weight.
 For patients with very poor bone quality, such as those with severe osteoporosis, cemented femoral stems are an excellent option due to their proven track record.

 Ceramic components are durable, and it's extremely rare for a ceramic femoral head to fracture.
-While ceramic liners are used less frequently, they are an option for younger patients who prefer ceramic over plastic and understand the associated risks.
+While ceramic liners are used less frequently, they are an option for younger patients who prefer ceramic over plastic and understand the associated risks, such as ceramic liner fracture and/or squeaking.

 Which Surgical Approach Does Dr. McLawhorn Use?